mcneel/help-docs/_en/flamingo/5/help/render-farm.md

 ##### The Farm monitor (nXtFarmMonitor64.exe)
 An applet that shows you the state of your render jobs and provides some simple control tools.
 For advanced installations, the nXt Render Farm software lets you work with third-party render managers.
-The following procedures apply to the Render Farm included with Flaming nXt.
+The following procedures apply to the Render Farm included with Flamingo nXt.
 If you are planning to use third-party render farm software, some of these procedures will be different.

 #### The Farm Process
 {: #the-farm-process}
  1. To start a rendering using Flamingo nXt farm, instead of using the standard Render command, use the Render Farm *(Flamingo nXt menu &gt; Render Farm)*.
 This will submit a render job to the [Farm output folder](options-flamingo.html#farm-output-folder).
 All materials and support information will automatically be submitted along with the job.
- 2. Render jobs a split into many different farm tasks.
-The Render Farm clients continuously check the farm output folder for a new tasks.
+ 2. Render jobs are split into many different farm tasks.
+The Render Farm clients continuously check the farm output folder for new tasks.
 Each client will pick up a task and start to render.
 The Farm Monitor  *(Flamingo nXt &gt; Utilities &gt; Farm Monitor)* is a good way to keep track of the job's progress.
  3. Each farm client deposits the results in the farm folder under *job name* \Output.
  3. As each client finishes with a job, it will continue to pick up new jobs as they are submitted to the farm.
  4. Farm output will be in the [nXt image format (.nXtImage)](image-editor.html).
 Images in this format can be edited using the [nXt Image Editor](image-editor.html).
 The results can also be saved as TGA, PNG, TIF, and JPG files from the [nXt Image Editor](image-editor.html).